carpentries-incubator/reproducible-publications-quarto/episodes/02-reproducibility.md

 We’ve just discussed how using relative paths is a better coding practice, as it helps ensure our code works consistently across different systems.
 However, relative paths can still be quite confusing to deal with, especially when you have many sub-directories in your project.
 One way to make things a bit easier on ourselves is to ensure the part that's *relative* to what we're referencing stays the same.

 This is where using the `RStudio Project` can help.
 When you create a Project in RStudio, in the background, RStudio will automatically create a "root" folder and set it as your working directory in R. Since in R relative paths are relative to your working directory, this will ease referring to external input or output files (data, images, plots, ...) consistently across your project by always having your relative paths relative to the top level folder and help to encapsulate your work within this folder.
-So with an Rproject setup, the relative path in the previous example will now be:
+So with an R project setup, the relative path in the previous example will now be:

 ```
 df <- read.csv("data/foodchoice_budgetlines.csv")